Unbesteveable/utxo-live/README.md

 <br>

 This project generates a heatmap visualization of the Bitcoin blockchain stored on your local node.
+It is a local version of the online heatmap at <a href=https://utxo.live/>utxo.live</a>

 <br>